Closing costs on Costa Rica property, how to calculate and who pays

 2. If the property is owned by a person(s), the title will have to be transferred from this person(s) to another person(s) or to a corporation.

-The closing costs on Costa Rica property title transfer are usually shared 50/50 between buyer and seller, unless negotiated differently.
+The closing costs on Costa Rica property title transfer are usually shared 50/50 between buyer and seller unless negotiated differently.
 This makes the closing costs a negotiable part of the offer process.
-If the purchase price is financed the mortgage fees are always paid by the buyer.
+The buyer pays the mortgage fees when the purchase price is financed.

 If you are ready to purchase a Costa Rica property, contact us now, we have all the necessary knowledge to carry you through a painless purchase.